Task Force White Eagle

-Task Force White Eagle (in Polish referred as Polskie Siły Zadaniowe e brigade was under the command of the US 1st Cavalry Division.
+Task Force White Eagle (in Polish referred as Polskie Siły Zadaniowe (Polish Task Force) or Polski Kontyngent Wojskowy w Afganistanie (Polish Military Contingent in Afghanistan)) was a brigade sized detachment of Polish Land Forces in Ghazni Province, Afghanistan.
+The brigade was under the command of the US 1st Cavalry Division.
 30 October 2008 Polish forces taking over responsibility for Ghazni province.
 Throughout the activity of the Polish contingent in Afghanistan occurred fighting with the Taliban and other rebels.
 Polish troops took part in many military operations.
 During the mission 44 Polish soldiers were killed.

 Structures

 Polish soldiers of Battle Group B in Afghanistan guarding Highway 1 connecting Kabul and Kandahar.

 The brigade was divided into two major elements.
 The kinetic element consisted of units that are going into direct contact with the enemy and the non-kinetic element consists of support and logistic units.